Covering a square by congruent squares: Introduction

 The survey paper \cite{Friedpack} of Friedman, published in 1998, presents many configurations that might be optimal for the problem in \cite{EG75}, and also gives some results.
 Despite the work of many mathematicians (e.g.\ Stromquist, Cottingham, Wainwright, Stenlund, Trump, etc.), the problem is still open for almost all values of $n$.
 We recommend the paper \cite{Friedpack} to the interested reader.

 Consider $n$ squares of edge lengths $1, 2, \ldots, n$, respectively.
 The problem of finding the smallest square that can contain a packing of translates of these squares is discussed on the page of A005842 on the website of integer sequences \cite{1}.
-This question is originated in the columns written by Martin Gardner in 1966 and 1975 \cite{Gardner66,Gardner75}.
+This question was originated in the column written by Martin Gardner in 1966 \cite{Gardner66} and popularized further by him also a decade later in \cite{Gardner75}.
 Based on earlier works, Gardner \cite{Gardner75} listed the best possible (tight) results up to $n=17$.
 Some further research on this problem can be found e.g.\ in the publications \cite{Korf03, Korf04, Hougardy12}.
 The current champion results of upper bounds $UB(n)$ up to $n=56$ can be found on the \cite{1} website; most of those values are tight.
 However, tightness is still not proved for the cases $n=38,40,42,48,52,53$ and $55$.
 Hougardy \cite{Hougardy12} showed that $UB(28)=89$, $UB(32)=108$, $UB(33)=113$, $UB(34)=118$, and $UB(47)=190$.

 The paper of Balogh et al.\ \cite{Balogh22} considers this problem where $n$ is large.
 Their result is the first one with asymptotic-type guarantees to the problem of packing consecutive squares into a square.
 In the paper both unrestricted axis-parallel packings and guillotine-type packings are considered.
 For both cases the paper introduces asymptotically optimal greedy algorithms.